-"Subgrantee shall ensure that all Weatherization staff and sub-contractors who perform or provide Weatherization services to client units receive and adhere to all standards as outlined in Indiana's Weatherization Field Guide, Indiana's Weatherization Policy and Procedures Manual, the Department of Energy Weatherization Assistance Program State Plan for Indiana and other State Weatherization Field Guide and DOE's Standard Work Specifications (SWS), sub-grantee shall abide by and perform all work in accordance with said document.
+"Subgrantee shall ensure that all Weatherization staff and sub-contractors who perform or provide Weatherization services to client units receive and adhere to all standards as outlined in Indiana's Weatherization Field Guide, Indiana's Weatherization Policy and Procedures Manual, the Department of Energy Weatherization Assistance Program State Plan for Indiana and other State Weatherization directives as applicable.
+Upon completion of the document aligning Indiana's Weatherization Field Guide and DOE's Standard Work Specifications (SWS), sub-grantee shall abide by and perform all work in accordance with said document.
 The sub-grantee's signature on this agreement signifies its responsibility to follow all work standards as outlined in the documents referenced in this paragraph as well as its responsibility to ensure that its Weatherization staff and sub-contractors receive and review these documents and use them to guide the Weatherization work performed in client units by them."

-Prior to issuing the PY 2023-2024 DOE Grant Agreements, IHCDA ensure the above language is included to indicate that all work performed will meet or exceed Indiana's Weatherization Field Guide/SWS aligned document.
+Prior to issuing the PY 2024-2025 DOE Grant Agreements, IHCDA ensure the above language is included to indicate that all work performed will meet or exceed Indiana's Weatherization Field Guide/SWS aligned document.